Data simulation for linear models in RSave as calendar entry

 REQUIREMENTS: The course requires a fairly good grasp on linear models as I teach them in the linear models course.
 Hence, participation is only permitted for people who participated in the course ’Linear models and their application in R’, either the most recent instance (GGNB course number 34097 in the summer semester 2021) or previous rounds.
 In addition, participants need to be familiar with the basics of R, also bring some level of interest in programming (but knowledge of a proper programming language is not required), and they shouldn't be too shy of a little bit of math.
 An additional requirement that needs extra time during the course is that, in preparation for each day, participants will need to go through a few handouts of the linear models course again.

 MATERIAL PROVIDED: The course is accompanied with plenty of handouts which will be made available during it.

-WHEN & WHERE: The course will take place during the two weeks from Nov.
+WHEN & WHERE: The course will take place during the three weeks from Nov.
 1st to Nov.
-12th, 2021, with lessons taking place each weekday from 9:00 (sharp) to at latest 17:00 (with several shorter and one longer break).
-An online format will be used and the number of participants is limited to 70.
+18th, 2021, with lessons taking place each weekday from 9:00 (sharp) to at latest 17:00 (with several shorter and one longer break).
+Venue is the German Primate Center, Kellnerweg 4, Seminar room E0.14.
+The minimum number of participants is 12, the maximum number is 20. .